MarcoMeter/neroRL/docs/configuration.md

     # Whether to reset the hidden state before a new episode.
     # Environments that use short episodes are likely to profit from not resetting the hidden state.
     reset_hidden_state: True
+    # Whether to add a residual connection between the input and the output of the recurrennt layers
+    residual: False
   # Set the to be used vector encoder
   vec_encoder: "linear" # "linear", "none"
   num_vec_encoder_units: 128